Virginia-iGEM/generator-igemwiki/README.md

 - Development dependencies (external libraries needed for you to develop your wiki on your computer) are managed by `npm`; they are tracked in `package.json` and `package-lock.json`, and can be found in `node_modules`.
 If you need to install any new development dependencies, do so with `npm install -D <pakagename>` within your project folder.
 - Live dependencies (external dependencies that need to be uploaded to the iGEM wiki to work) are managed by `bower`; they are tracked in `bower.json` and can be found in `bower_components`.
 If you need to install a package which must be uploaded to the iGEM wiki, you can do so with `bower install <packagename>`.
 - The project uses Virginia 2018's home-made build tool, `igem-wikibrick`, which in turn makes use of Toronto 2016's `igemwiki-api`.
 What this means is that, like a C++ project, this project must be built to produce usable HTML, JS and CSS files.
 To do this, we use the commandline tool, `gulp`.
+- The `app` folder contains all the source for the wiki itself.
+  - HTML: `.hbs` files will be compiled to HTML files using Handlebars, using content that can be found in `partials`, which are baked-in at build time, and `content`, file which are compiled and loaded dynamically at load using AJAX.
+Note `partials` and Handlebars helper functiosn can be used in `content` as well.
+Templates are treated similarly, except that they do not get Handlebars processing, and so must be bare HTML.
+  - CSS: `.scss` files, which can be found in the `styles` folder, will be compiled together using the rules of SASS to create a single `styles.css` folder that all pages use.
+Note that if you want to create separate files for different pages, this is entirely possible; just create new `.scss` files.
+The tool will also compile standard CSS files; just use the `.css` file ending and place them in `styles`.
+  - JavaScript: `.js` files, which can be found in `scripts`.
+Currently we only have support for plain, standard browser JavaScript.
+All of the files in `scripts` will be concatenated together for build into a file named `wiki.js`, which is uploaded and referenced automatically by all pages.
+In the future we may move to `browserify`, which will allow `require()` statements in JS, enabling use of Node packages.
+  - Images: Currently only .png and .jpg images are supported.
+Support for other kinds of images is entirely possible; just change the `buildsrc` and `uploadsrc` wildcard entries in `config.js` to find, for example, `.svg` files.
+  - Fonts: Currently only `ttf`, `otf` and `woff` fonts are supported.
+If you need to add more, follow the same procedure as above.
 - Custom `gulp` subtasks can be added to the gulp/unit folder.
+Note the example `example` task.
+- Custom `gulp` tasks dependent on other gulp tasks can be added to `gulpfile.js`.
 Note the example `dummy` task.
-- Custom `gulp` tasks dependent on other gulp tasks can be added to `gulpfile.js`

 At this point, you've installed all the necessary packages, and set up your project, and you can start working.